SorenSaket/Saket.ECS/README.md

 - Parallel System Execution

 TODO Future Releases:
+- Prefabs with nesting and auto update of instances
 - Entity World Transfer
 - Remove Dependency of GCHandle to allow not blittable types like bool
 - Support for Query Any<> any groups